custom-components/zaptec/README.md

-# zaptec charger custom component for home assistant
+## zaptec charger custom component for home assistant

-# Usage
+### Usage
-Create a directory called custom_components in your ha config dir, copy/clone the zaptec folder inside this
+Use hacs to install the package, add the config example for more usage see the `lovelace_example`

 Config examples
 ```